harshalspatil7ai/Profile-Summary/README.md

 # Hello World

 Welcome to my GitHub!

-This is my first repository as part of my journey to becoming an **AI Engineer**.
+This is my first repository as part of my journey to becoming an AI Engineer, following a strong traditional foundation in Statistics and Data Analysis.
-Here I document my learning, experiments, and projects in Python, Machine Learning, Deep Learning, Generative AI, and Agentic AI.
+Here I document my learning, experiments, and projects in Python, Data Analysis, Machine Learning, Deep Learning, Generative AI, and Agentic AI, with a focus on real-world problem solving.

----
+About Me

-## About Me
+🎓 B.Sc.
+Statistics Graduate

-- 🎓 B.Sc Statistics Graduate
+📊 Data Analysis & Statistical Foundations

-- 💡 Aspiring AI Engineer
+🤖 Aspiring AI Engineer

-- 🔭 Exploring cutting-edge AI technologies and building real-world applications
+🔭 Building real-world projects using data-driven and AI-powered approaches
 ---

 ## Skills & Tools